Self-care tips for anyone who works in mining

 • Stop micromanaging

-• Develop your team
+• Develop your team so responsibility is shared

-• Ask yourself ‘is this an essential task?’
+• Ask yourself, ‘Is this an essential task?’

 • Manage your emails (perhaps only checking them twice a day)

-• Ask yourself ‘is this meeting necessary?’
+• Ask yourself, ‘Is this meeting necessary?’

 • Don’t discuss, do.
-You can save a lot of time by getting on with things that need to be done!
+You can save a lot of time by getting on with things that need to be done

 For many professionals, learning these mining tips early can make the difference between burning out and building a long, sustainable career.